nddpj00/cheezebo-milestone1/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Cheezebo.
 The links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.
+  - An Email address is also provided which contains a link to open up the users preferred email programme.
+Changes colour to identify its a link.

 - __Our Cheese page__